 The idea to launch CbW’s International Development Seminar program came in 2003 when missionaries LaVonne Norville and Becky Payne requested that we offer training in biblical studies, similar to what they had experienced at our renewal, to national leaders in Tomsk, Russia.
 The training lasted four years, at the end of which a group of young Russian leaders directed their own renewal in Russian.

 Today’s IDS program requires students to commit to attend one seminar each year for four years.
 These seminars are given in the participants’ language with the help of an interpreter, and all materials are translated.
 As a graduation exercise after completion of their fourth seminar, students host a renewal for church leaders in their country.
-IDS teams have hosted three renewals to date—in Russian, Portuguese and Spanish.
-Our Japanese IDS team, which formed in 2015 and has just completed its third year of training, is preparing to host a renewal for Japanese women in ministry in early 2018.
+IDS teams have hosted four renewals to date—in Russian, Portuguese, Spanish, and Japanese.

-To discuss the possibility of beginning an International Development Seminar program in your area, please contact Karen Alexander.
+To discuss the possibility of beginning an International Development Seminar program in your area, please contact Holly Emery.

 Our philosophy and program: